Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Data Acquisition

 \section{Data Acquisition}

-The data used in this study is the result of a joint data collection project with the Faculty of Medicine of University of Porto (FMUP), which took place at the public hospital of São João, Porto, Portugal (CHUSJ), for a total of twelve months (from October 2019 to October 2020).
-The dataset includes verbal descriptions of chronic pain experiences, resulting from recorded, scripted interviews, from patients deemed eligible for the study.
-The patients are adults (older than or equal to eighteen years of age), of either sex, diagnosed with osteoarthritis, rheumatoid arthritis, or spondyloarthritis (including psoriatic arthritis), and with symptoms of chronic pain.
-A total of 94 patients were included in the collection.
+Our data is the result of a joint collection project with the Faculty of Medicine of Univ. of Porto.
+It took place at the public hospital of São João, Porto, Portugal (CHUSJ), from Oct.
+2019 to Oct.
+2020.
+The dataset contains verbal descriptions of chronic pain experiences, from recorded interviews.
+The patients are adults ($\ge$~18 years old), of either sex, diagnosed with osteoarthritis, rheumatoid arthritis, or spondyloarthritis, and with symptoms of chronic pain.
+The dataset collection project was approved by the Ethics Committee of CHUSJ.
+Data confidentiality is explicitly protected: all recordings are anonymous, and results are always presented without individual references.

-All data were collected under a collection protocol, approved by the Ethics Committee of CHUSJ, in which data confidentiality is explicitly protected.
-All recordings are anonymous, and the presentation of results is always made without individual references.
-Patient recordings are identified with a unique ID, and kept separate from the ID resolution key, which is maintained in physical format at a secure location.
-The ID also links recordings with other medically relevant data, so that the patient's personal identification is never used.